ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-filtering/index.md

 <snippet>
 gridOptions.api.setFilterModel({
     'ag-Grid-AutoColumn': {
-        filterType: 'number',
+        filterType: 'text',
-        type: 'lessThan',
+        type: 'contains',
-        filter: 20
+        filter: 'Skiing'
     },
 });
 </snippet>

-<grid-example title='Applying Filter Model With Single Group Column' name='applying-filter-model-single-group-column' type='generated' options='{ "enterprise": true, "exampleHeight": 510, "modules": ["clientside", "rowgrouping", "menu", "columnpanel", "setfilter"] }'></grid-example>
+<grid-example title='Applying Filter Model with Single Group Column' name='applying-filter-model-single-group-column' type='generated' options='{ "enterprise": true, "exampleHeight": 510, "modules": ["clientside", "rowgrouping", "menu", "columnpanel", "setfilter"] }'></grid-example>

 ### Multiple Group Columns

 In the following example, multiple group columns are set up and when you click on the button at the top, it will set the filter using the Grid API `setFilterModel`.
-Note that the reference name `ag-Grid-AutoColumn-age` is used, as `age` is the column id for the column where the filter is changing.
+Note that the reference name `ag-Grid-AutoColumn-sport` is used, as `sport` is the column id for the column where the filter is changing.

 <snippet>
 gridOptions.api.setFilterModel({
-    'ag-Grid-AutoColumn-age': {
+    'ag-Grid-AutoColumn-sport': {
-        filterType: 'number',
+        filterType: 'text',
-        type: 'lessThan',
+        type: 'contains',
-        filter: 20
+        filter: 'Skiing'
     },
 });
 </snippet>

-<grid-example title='Applying Filter Model With Multiple Group Columns' name='applying-filter-model-multiple-group-columns' type='generated' options='{ "enterprise": true, "exampleHeight": 510, "modules": ["clientside", "rowgrouping", "menu", "columnpanel", "setfilter"] }'></grid-example>
+<grid-example title='Applying Filter Model with Multiple Group Columns' name='applying-filter-model-multiple-group-columns' type='generated' options='{ "enterprise": true, "exampleHeight": 510, "modules": ["clientside", "rowgrouping", "menu", "columnpanel", "setfilter"] }'></grid-example>

 ## Next Up